tomhendra/courses/14-fem-beginner/1-complete-intro-to-web-development-v2/README.md

 - `inline-block`: behaves like inline but still allows control over the height, width, padding, margins, etc.
 - `flex` & `inline-flex`: Similar to block in that it affects the tags around it, however it gains some new super power on how its interior tags are laid out.
 - `grid` and `inline-grid`: More advance display mode that allow you more power to layout tags inside of them.
 - `table`: Make something act like a table.
-In general, use the <table></table> tag instead of using CSS to make things act like tables.
+In general, use the `<table>` HTML tag instead of using CSS to make things act like tables.

 ### 3.5.
 Height, Width, Padding, Border, and Margin